ericemdev/Safaricom-mpesa-daraja-api/readme.md

 ## Description

 This project integrates the Safaricom M-Pesa Daraja API with a Node.js backend and a Svelte frontend.
 It enables functionalities such as sending STK Push requests, tracking payment status, receiving funds, and withdrawing funds.
+It uses firebase firestore as the defaultdatabase to store transactions

 ## Project Structure